skhayrulin/python_course/task_en.md

 ## Map

 Map - is key, value storage.
+To create map you need init your var with {}

 ```
 # in python map defines like this